Peter-SB/Go-Chat-App/README.md

 **Testing:**

-The use of Interfaces and DI for the DB and auth service allows them to be easily tested because any dependencies can be easily swapped out and mocked in unit tests.
-In our project a mock database has be implemented satisfying the `DBInterface` and is swapped in instead of the mySQL implementation in the auth tests.
+The use of Interfaces and DI for the database and auth service allows them to be easily tested because any dependencies can be easily swapped out and mocked in unit tests.
+In this project a mock database has been implemented satisfying the `DBInterface` and is swapped in instead of the MySQL implementation in the auth tests.

 ```go
 func setupAuthService() (*auth.AuthService, *db.MockDB) {